EnderInvader/battlesnake-download-tool/README.md

 ## How to use

-Download [zip file](https://github.com/EnderInvader/battlesnake-download-tool/archive/2.0.zip) of repository, navigate to `chrome://extensions`, turn on developer mode, and select "Load Unpacked"
+Download [zip file](https://github.com/EnderInvader/battlesnake-download-tool/releases/tag/2.0) of repository, navigate to `chrome://extensions`, turn on developer mode, and select "Load Unpacked"

-Once this is loaded, go to a game on play.battlesnake.com, and use the extension to download input states for the snakes of your choice..
+Once this is loaded, go to a game on play.battlesnake.com, and use the extension to download input states for the snakes of your choice.

 Have fun and good luck!